 4. Dean’s Review and Decision

-• The Dean accepts, rejects, or modifies the GP-CAPS’ decison
+• The Dean (or his/her designee) accepts, rejects, or modifies the GP-CAPS’ decison.

-he Dean notifies the student, Program Director Assistant VP for Graduate Education of his/her decision by written letter, ands The student must acknowledge receipt of the Dean’s decisionand returning .
+The Dean notifies the student, Program Director and Assistant VP for Graduate Education of his/her decision by written letter, and explains the student’s rights of appeal.
+The student must acknowledge receipt of the Dean’s decision by signing and returning the letter.

 1. Appeals Process: General Information

-smay appeal any academic penalty or sanction imposed by an instructor, the institution or its constituent academic units, as prescribed in the “Rights, Penalties and Appeals” section of the West Virginia University Health Science Center Catalog.
+• Students may appeal any academic penalty or sanction imposed by an instructor, the institution or its constituent academic units, as prescribed in the “Rights, Penalties and Appeals” section of the West Virginia University Health Science Center Catalog.

 • The Dean (or his/her designee) is the final level of appeal for grade penalties, exclusion from class, final course grades, and academic probation.
 The Vice President for Health Sciences is the final level of appeal for dismissal from a graduate program, not including suspension and probation imposed for failure to maintain minimum academic requirements (i.e., GPA).